dotnet/docs/docs/csharp/programming-guide/classes-and-structs/using-properties.md

 :::code language="csharp" source="./snippets/properties/Person.cs" id="ManageExample":::

-In the previous code segment, if you don't assign a value to the `Name` property, it will return the value `NA`.
+In the previous example, if you don't assign a value to the `Name` property, it will return the value `NA`.

 ## The set accessor

 The `set` accessor resembles a method whose return type is [void](../../language-reference/builtin-types/void.md).
 It uses an implicit parameter called `value`, whose type is the type of the property.
+The compiler and JIT compiler also recognize common patterns for a `set` or `init` accessor.
+Those may also be compiled and JITed to directly writing the memory for the backing field.
 In the following example, a `set` accessor is added to the `Name` property:

 :::code language="csharp" source="./snippets/properties/Person.cs" id="StudentExample":::